SlicerMorph/Tutorials/ALPACA/README.md

   * __Reference Target Landmark Set (optional)__: Leave this button blank for now.
 We will go over it in Step 6.

-  * __Skip Scaling__: Optional argument that determines whether the source mesh should be scaled to match the size of the target mesh.
-Please leave this option unchecked.
+  * __Scaling__: Argument that determines whether the source mesh should be scaled to match the size of the target mesh (default).
+If you want to skip scaling, please uncheck this option.

-  * __Skip Projection__: Optional argument that determines whether the final landmark predictions should be projected to the surface of target mesh.
-Please leave this option unchecked.
+  * __Projection__: Argument that determines whether the final landmark predictions should be projected to the surface of target mesh (default).
+If you do not want the projection step, unchecked this option.

 <p align="center">
 <img src="images/ALPACA008.PNG", width = 600>